thewca/wca-regulations/wca-guidelines-2012.md

 ## Article D: Solving With Feet

+- D1b) [CLARIFICATION] The competitor may wear socks while solving.
 - D1c) [REMINDER] While repairing puzzle defects, other body parts must not touch the puzzle.